 Through a series of book discussions, roundtables, and speaker events, the Israel Center, in collaboration with the Jewish Community Relations Council and the Mayerson JCC, will facilitate open and honest, and sometimes difficult, discussions about Israel.
 They will create spaces where people feel comfortable engaging in conversations about Israel.

-If you’re interested in having Amnon lead a discussion about Israel in Your Living Room or just want more information, sign up here.
+If you’re interested in having Amnon lead a discussion about Israel or just want more information, sign up here.

 Community Shaliach (Emissary) from Israel

 email@example.com | 513-985-1535